MartinPersson-Lexicon/WebCakery/README.md

-A project whithin the fullstack course from Lexicon.
+A frontend project whithin the fullstack course from Lexicon.

 The client Munamii Cakery has a cupcake shop on Instagram where she sells cupcakes and wedding cakes, etc.